pyrddlgym-project/pyRDDLGym/docs/jax.rst

 .. note::
    All RDDL syntax (both new and old) is supported in the RDDL-to-JAX compiler.
    In almost all cases, the JAX backend should return numerical results identical to the default backend.
-   However, not all operations currently support gradient backpropagation (see the Limitations section).
+   However, not all operations currently support gradients (see the Limitations section).

 .. raw:: html